DN-debug/peux-os-sitebuild/src/pages/keybindings.md

     content: >
       The below keybindings are only specific to LEFTWM.
 Only the important keybindings are included, few of the keybindings would require you to explore the configuration further.
-The general purpose keybindings such as for launching applications or menus are not included here.
+The general purpose keybindings i.e for launching applications or menus are not included here.

       Note: LeftWM is pretty new in comparison to the rest of the TWMs, so you